Why Correcting Your Exams is the Key to Better Grades

 Exams and assignments are the culmination of what you have learned over the semester.
 Once it is completed and you hand it in to be graded, it does not cease being a study tool.
 When it is received back, it can turn into a powerful ally to your study efforts.

 The comments and incorrect answers are the standards to which you must compare your understanding.
-The feedback they give you is invaluable when it comes to understanding how you will approach these questions and similar ones on future assignments and tests.
+The feedback they give you is invaluable for understanding how you will approach these and similar questions on future assignments and tests.

 Creating a deliberate, well-thought-out study plan will help you get the best mark on your exam.
 Pick up my free study guide template for all the forms and worksheets you need to make this happen.
 It’s jam-packed with resources to make this semester the best one ever.
 You can download it here.